techbelle/the-little-mongodb-book/en/mongodb.markdown

 If you want to "expire" your data based on time rather than overall collection size, you can use [TTL Indexes](http://docs.mongodb.org/manual/tutorial/expire-data/) where TTL stands for "time-to-live".

 ## Durability ##
 Prior to version 1.8, MongoDB did not have single-server durability.
 That is, a server crash would likely result in lost or corrupt data.
 The solution had always been to run MongoDB in a multi-server setup (MongoDB supports replication).
 Journaling was one of the major features added in 1.8.
 Since version 2.0 MongoDB enables journaling by default, which allows fast recovery of the server in case of a crash or abrupt power loss.
+As of version 4.0 you no longer have the option of disabling journaling.

 Durability is only mentioned here because a lot has been made around MongoDB's past lack of single-server durability.
 This'll likely show up in Google searches for some time to come.
 Information you find about journaling being a missing feature is simply out of date.

 ## Full Text Search ##
 True full text search capability is a recent addition to MongoDB.
 It supports fifteen languages with stemming and stop words.
 With MongoDB's support for arrays and full text search you will only need to look to other solutions if you need a more powerful and full-featured full text search engine.
+TODO mention Atlas search with Lucene?

 ## Transactions ##
-MongoDB doesn't have transactions.
-It has two alternatives, one which is great but with limited use, and the other that is cumbersome but flexible.
+MongoDB added full support for ACID transactions in 4.0 (extending it to sharded clusters in 4.2).
+Before that there were two alternatives, one which is great and still has its place, and the other that was cumbersome but flexible.

 The first is its many atomic update operations.
 These are great, so long as they actually address your problem.
 We already saw some of the simpler ones, like `$inc` and `$set`.
 There are also commands like `findAndModify` which can update or delete a document and return it atomically.
+When atomicity can be ensured this way, it's preferable to using transactions for speed and overall scalability of the system.

-The second, when atomic operations aren't enough, is to fall back to a two-phase commit.
+The second, when atomic operations aren't enough, was to fall back to a two-phase commit.
 A two-phase commit is to transactions what manual dereferencing is to joins.
 It's a storage-agnostic solution that you do in code.
 Two-phase commits are actually quite popular in the relational world as a way to implement transactions across multiple databases.
-The MongoDB website [has an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) illustrating the most typical example (a transfer of funds).
+TODO check TODO The MongoDB website [had an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) illustrating the most typical example (a transfer of funds).
 The general idea is that you store the state of the transaction within the actual document being updated atomically and go through the init-pending-commit/rollback steps manually.
+This is the case where using MongoDB transactions is a great option as they significantly simplify the application code.

-MongoDB's support for nested documents and flexible schema design makes two-phase commits slightly less painful, but it still isn't a great process, especially when you are just getting started with it.
+TODO short paragraph on transactions?

 ## Data Processing ##
 Before version 2.2 MongoDB relied on MapReduce for most data processing jobs.
 As of 2.2 it has added a powerful feature called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll only need to use MapReduce in rare cases where you need complex functions for aggregations that are not yet supported in the pipeline.
-In the next chapter we'll look at Aggregation Pipeline and MapReduce in detail.
-For now you can think of them as feature-rich and different ways to `group by` (which is an understatement).
+In the next chapter we'll look at Aggregation Pipeline in detail.
+For now you can think of it as feature-rich and different ways to `group by` (which is an understatement).
 For parallel processing of very large data, you may need to rely on something else, such as Hadoop.
 Thankfully, since the two systems really do complement each other, there's a [MongoDB connector for Hadoop](http://docs.mongodb.org/ecosystem/tools/hadoop/).

 Of course, parallelizing data processing isn't something relational databases excel at either.
 There are plans for future versions of MongoDB to be better at handling very large sets of data.

 ## Geospatial ##
 A particularly powerful feature of MongoDB is its support for [geospatial indexes](http://docs.mongodb.org/manual/applications/geospatial-indexes/).
-This allows you to store either geoJSON or x and y coordinates within documents and then find documents that are `$near` a set of coordinates or `$within` a box or circle.
+This allows you to store either geoJSON or x and y coordinates within documents and then find documents that are `$geoNear` a set of coordinates or `$geoWithin` a box or circle.
 This is a feature best explained via some visual aids, so I invite you to try the [5 minute geospatial interactive tutorial](http://mongly.openmymind.net/geo/index), if you want to learn more.
+TODO is this still up?

 ## Tools and Maturity ##
 You probably already know the answer to this, but MongoDB is obviously younger than most relational database systems.
 This is absolutely something you should consider, though how much it matters depends on what you are doing and how you are doing it.
 Nevertheless, an honest assessment simply can't ignore the fact that MongoDB is younger and the available tooling around isn't great (although the tooling around a lot of very mature relational databases is pretty horrible too!).
-As an example, the lack of support for base-10 floating point numbers will obviously be a concern (though not necessarily a show-stopper) for systems dealing with money.
+As an example, the lack of support for (NEED NEW EXAMPLE) TODO base-10 floating point numbers will obviously be a concern (though not necessarily a show-stopper) for systems dealing with money.
+TODO

 On the positive side, drivers exist for a great many languages, the protocol is modern and simple, and development is happening at blinding speeds.
 MongoDB is in production at enough companies that concerns about maturity, while valid, are quickly becoming a thing of the past.

 ## In This Chapter ##
 The message from this chapter is that MongoDB, in most cases, can replace a relational database.
 It's much simpler and straightforward; it's faster and generally imposes fewer restrictions on application developers.
-The lack of transactions can be a legitimate and serious concern.
-However, when people ask *where does MongoDB sit with respect to the new data storage landscape?* the answer is simple: **right in the middle**.
+The addition of transactions addressed a legitimate and serious concern.
+So, when people ask *where does MongoDB sit with respect to the new data storage landscape?* the answer is simple: **right in the middle**.

 # Chapter 6 - Aggregating Data #